-This gluten free 7 layer dip is made with salsa, refried beans, cream cheese, sour cream, taco seasoning, guacamole, shredded cheese and green onion.
+This 7 Layer Dip Recipe is made with salsa, refried beans, cream cheese, sour cream, taco seasoning, guacamole, shredded cheese and green onion.

 This is one of the easiest appetizers to make to feed a big group of people.
 The best part is you can prepare it ahead of time and keep it chilled in the refrigerator until it is time to use it.
 There are layers of creamy and fresh ingredients that come together seamlessly.
 Lat time I made it, everyone was crowding around the dip.
 This dip is perfect for gamedays as well.
 You can choose to making your own guacamole and salsa, or buy store bought ingredients.